kristinaleilani/2bRAD-workshop/README.md

 Additionally, environmental heterogeneity across the St. Croix seascape can be summarized into ecoregions using STX_envPCA.R And lastly, cryptic lineages within each species can be combined into a community abundance matrix, and associations between cryptic communities and ecoregions can be explored in Ecoregions.R

+Students can synthesize their findings using the report template (STX_ReportTemplate.docx)- which entails a literature search, note-taking during bioinformatics steps, explanations of each figure, and discussion points.